giovannipollo/fat/README.md

 ## Configuration

 All training parameters are configured via YAML files.
+See [CONFIG.md](CONFIG.md) for the complete reference.

-Here's the full configuration reference:
+Here's a quick overview of the main configuration sections:

 ```yaml
 # Reproducibility